* ITW slumps after cutting FY profit forecast due to dollar

 Second-quarter earnings season has been healthy so far, with analysts' profit growth forecast now at 22 percent, up from 20.7 percent on July 1, according to Thomson Reuters I/B/E/S.

-Investors will also keep an eye on the bond market, where yield on the U.S. 10-year Treasury note hit a one-month high of 2.90 percent after Reuters reported that the Bank of Japan was discussing modifying its huge easing program.
+Investors are also tracking the bond market, where yield on the U.S. 10-year Treasury note hit a one-month high of 2.90 percent.

-Among stocks, shares of Illinois Tool Works dropped 6 percent in premarket trading after the industrial company cut its full-year profit forecast and margins forecast, blaming the strong dollar.
+Among stocks, shares of Illinois Tool Works dropped 6.9 percent after the industrial company cut its full-year profit forecast and margins forecast, blaming the strong dollar.